-OVERVIEW: Jubilation is dedicated to young people's expression of joy through music and dance.
+OVERVIEW: Jubilation supports young peoples’ expression of joy through music and dance.

 IP TAKE: Jubilation prioritizes giving to organizations located in the Pacific Northwest.
 However, this organization awards several grants to organizations beyond this region.

-PROFILE: In 2008, ethnomusicologist Charlie Keil, professor of music education Pat Campbell and musician Becky Liebman joined forces to establish the Jubilation Foundation.
-This nonprofit—a fund of the Tides Foundation—is dedicated to helping individuals and organizations “with exceptional talent for helping young people feel fully alive through rhythm, as expressed in music and dance.”
+PROFILE: Founded in 2008, the Jubilation Foundation was created by ethnomusicologist Charlie Keil, professor of music education Pat Campbell, and musician Becky Liebman to celebrate the joy of music.
+It seeks to help “individuals and organizations with an exceptional talent for helping young people feel fully alive through rhythm—as expressed in music and dance.”
 It funds projects related to youth participation in music and dance.

 Explore the foundation’s Jubilation Fellows and grants list to learn more about past and current grantees.
 In addition to its traditional grantmaking, Jubilation offers Special Projects grants of between $250 and $2,500 that can be applied to scholarships, research, instruments, equipment, and collaborations.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)